catalyst/developing-with-cwp/slides/docs/02_SiteProjectStructure.md

 ### Folder structure: vendor and composer.lock
 * When you clone down your project to another computer, typing "composer install" will install all the other modules for your site to that machine
-* Composer knows what to do from the composer.lock (and associated composer.json) file in the root directory of your site, it tells composer which modules and also which version to use
+* Composer knows what to do from the composer.lock (and associated composer.json) file in the root directory of your site.
+It tells composer which modules and also which version to use

 ### Folder structure: vendor and composer.lock
-* This ensures that when composer install is run on another computer that machine will git the same version of the modules you used for development on your machine, so there should be no issues because of any changes to those modules - because they have not changed.
+* This ensures that when composer install is run on another computer, that machine will get the same version of the modules you used for development on your machine.
+There should be no issues because of any changes to those modules - because they have not changed.

+### Folder structure: vendor and composer.lock
+* One exception to this is when your development machine is running a different PHP version from your production server.
+The same modules will be checked out, but may behave differently with different PHP versions.
+This means a composer.lock file built on one machine will only work on a machine with the same versioning.

 ### Folder structure: vendor